Nanohenry10-9/gbpp/README.md

 # gbpp (Game Boy Plus Plus)

-A Game Boy emulator for Windows written in C++, using SDL2 for the graphics, input and audio.
+A DMG Game Boy emulator for Windows written in C++, using SDL2 for the graphics, input and audio.

 (Despite its name, it in no way attempts to be better than other emulators out there, it's just a fun little project.)